 If you have a fleeting, but large audience that loves binging through content, AVOD (ads) can be an excellent way to profit off of the momentum.
 On the other hand, if you have a smaller but more dedicated fanbase, setting up a subscription or SVOD style channel could be a huge win.

-And lastly, if neither of these two seem to fit your needs, perhaps it’s time to consult an expert.
-If you’re serious about building a successful channel on Roku and OTT, or just want some guidance on the video business at large, get in contact with our team at MAZ.
+If neither of these two fit your needs, it’s time to consult an expert.
+If you’re serious about making money on Roku, or just want some guidance on the video business at large, get in contact with our team at MAZ.
 We love helping businesses of all sizes create powerful strategies and app solutions on OTT.